 Possible Health Benefits Of Mango For Babies

-Mango is a hydrating fruit rich in vital nutrients and bioactive compounds to help a baby grow and develop healthily.
+Mango is a hydrating fruit rich in vital nutrients and bioactive compoundsiXMolecules found in plant-based foods known for their antioxidant properties and health-promoting properties to help a baby grow and develop healthily.
 It may provide the following health benefits to a baby.

 - Supports growth and development: Mango is an energy-dense fruit rich in several vital nutrients, such as vitamin A (5).
 Babies need the energy for different body functions, vital for their proper growth and development.
 Vitamin A (beta-carotene) helps form healthy skin, hair, mucous membrane, and proper vision development (6).